tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 5.3 Transactions

-TidesDB provides ACID transaction support with multi-column-family capabilities.
-Transactions are initiated through `tidesdb_txn_begin()` for writes or `tidesdb_txn_begin_read()` for read-only operations, with a single transaction capable of operating atomically across multiple column families.
+TidesDB provides transaction support with multi-column-family capabilities.
+Transactions are initiated through `tidesdb_txn_begin()` for writes or `tidesdb_txn_begin_read()` for read-only operations, with a single transaction capable of operating across multiple column families.
 The system implements **READ COMMITTED** isolation for point reads (`tidesdb_txn_get`), where reads see the latest committed data, and **snapshot isolation** for iterators (`tidesdb_iter_new`), where iterators see a consistent point-in-time view via atomic reference counting on both memtables and SSTables.

-Read transactions don't block writers.
-Write transactions acquire exclusive locks per column family only during commit, ensuring atomicity--all operations succeed together or automatically rollback on failure.
+**Lock-Free Write Path**

+Write transactions use a completely lock-free commit path with atomic operations:

+1. Transaction operations are buffered in memory during `tidesdb_txn_put()` and `tidesdb_txn_delete()`
+2. On `tidesdb_txn_commit()`, each operation is written to WAL and skip list using lock-free atomic CAS
+3. Sequence numbers are assigned atomically via `atomic_fetch_add()` for ordering
+4. Memtable references are acquired using lock-free CAS retry loops
+5. No locks are held during commit - multiple transactions can commit concurrently

+**Isolation Guarantees**

+Read transactions don't block writers and writers don't block readers.
 Transactions support read-your-own-writes semantics, allowing uncommitted changes to be read before commit.
-The API uses simple integer return codes (0 for success, -1 for error) rather than complex error structures.
+The API uses simple integer return codes (0 for success, negative for errors) rather than complex error structures.

 ### 6. Compaction Policy